pulsar-edit/atom.io/README.md

+### This Repo is now Archived under Pulsar-Edit because this repo aims to contain feedback about a site we do not maintain nor own.

 # Atom.io Site Feedback

 The repository is for feedback on the [Atom.io website](https://atom.io) and the [package API](https://github.com/atom/atom/blob/master/docs/apm-rest-api.md) used by [apm](https://github.com/atom/apm).
 Have something to suggest or a bug to report?
 [Take a look at the issues on this repo](https://github.com/atom/atom.io/issues) and see if there's already a discussion going, otherwise [file a new issue](https://github.com/atom/atom.io/issues/new) and get the conversation started.